bitovi/academy/src/react/5-styling-in-react.md

 This is also compatible with SASS/LESS making it a good option if you want to use a class-based styling approach.

 Below is the CSS you would write inside of a .css file.
-You can see that it looks normal, and we don't need to worry about conflicts.
+You can see that it looks normal, and we don’t need to worry about conflicts.

 ```css
 .border {